 We did an evening canal cruise with dinner and that was fun for the first night.
-There are a few different companies who offer those.
-4 months agoAnswered by Cordelia via WorldNomads.com
+There are a few different companies who offer those. over 4 years agoAnswered by Cordelia via WorldNomads.com

 You should start by buying a city plan (tourist centre opposite of the central station has lots), because Amsterdam is a maze.
 If you're into museums buy a city card or a museum card, though I honestly don't know if 4 days is enough to make a use of the latter (It's 60e, museums are usually 15).
 Try the free walking tour - book it here:

 Look closely at your accomodation location, if you're into sightseeing book closer to Dam Square or Central Station, maybe Vondelpark; avoid Red Light District if you're not into partying.

 Don't bother with Heieken, you can have brewery trips in smaller ones, like Brouwerij ‘t IJ, it's more authentic and way cheaper.

 Like somebody said: take a train from the airport, but check if it's going that day - they are renovating the tracks right now and sometimes there are no trains for a whole day.